If you’re looking for apps to learn Japanese, look no further.

 If you just want to learn enough Japanese to order sushi for instance, then a basic vocabulary guide might be all you need.

 If you plan on immersing yourself in Japanese culture, however, you’ll need to select apps for Japanese that fully prepare you for speaking, reading, and writing this foreign language on a daily basis.
 To get started, I suggest that you pick a free app that provides a basic overview of the Japanese language.
-From there, you can consider investing in a full paid course that will help you develop a firm grasp of Japanese.
+From there, you can consider investing in a full paid course and Japanese textbook that will help you develop a firm grasp of Japanese.

 There’s no single app that will make you a Japanese expert overnight, but each of the apps I’ve shared in this guide can bring you closer to your goal of learning Japanese.